Using AGN lightcurves to map accretion disc temperature fluctuations

-For each test pattern, we generate the temperature fluctuations (the left-most panels of Figures \ref{fig:outgo_panel}, \ref{fig:ingo_panel}, \ref{fig:innout_panel}, and \ref{fig:bumps_panel}) and set the maximum and minimum values of the fluctuations to be 10~per~cent of the disc temperature at the respective radius.
+For each test pattern, we generate the temperature fluctuations and set the maximum and minimum values of the fluctuations to be 10~per~cent of the disc temperature at the respective radius.
 We then add those temperature fluctuations to the disc temperature profile, and directly calculate the lightcurves with these fluctuations using Equation~\ref{eq:flux} with $T = T_0 + \delta T(R,t)$.
 By generating the lightcurves with the non-linear dependence on $\delta T$ of Equation~\ref{eq:flux}, we can evaluate the effects of reconstructing them using the linearized equations.
 The time-delay effects are also included in this integration.
 The errors of these synthetic fluxes are chosen such that the ratios of the errors to the RMS flux variations are the same for the test data as for the mean errors of the real data for NGC~5548.
 We also add a Gaussian realization of this noise level to each synthetic data point.
 We then reconstruct $\delta T$ using the linearized equations as a function of the smoothing parameter $\xi$.
-The input and reconstructed temperature maps for the \textit{outgo} and \textit{ingo} patterns are shown in Figures \ref{fig:outgo_lc}, \ref{fig:ingo_panel}, respectively.
+The input and reconstructed temperature maps for the \textit{outgo} and \textit{ingo} patterns are shown in Figures~\ref{fig:outgo_panel} and \ref{fig:ingo_panel}, respectively.
 As can be seen, we are able to accurately reconstruct the input temperature fluctuations despite linearizing the reconstruction and the presence of noise.
 For the \textit{outgo} pattern, we also show the synthetic and reconstructed lightcurves in Figure~\ref{fig:outgo_lc} using $\xi = 10$, and we can see that our model accurately reconstructs the synthetic lightcurves.
 One can see that the lightcurves in each filter resemble each other, but with a blue-leading-red lag of a few days, similar the lamppost signal observed in real AGN lightcurves.